 Have you heard about the North Coast 500?
 It’s the Scottish equivalent to the American Route 66.
 500 miles around the north coast of Scotland taking in some of the most spectacular scenery (in my opinion) in the world.
 Can I get a ROAD TRIPPPPP?
 Whether you spend 4 days or a week, take a tent or stay in luxury accommodation, there is a North Coast 500 itinerary for you.
-I suggest:

 North Coast 500 Itinerary

-- Starting this amazing drive from Inverness Castle, from which you will travel over 500 miles visiting beautiful Applecross, Gairloch and Durness to John o’Groats taking in some of Scotland’s most spectacular coastal scenery.
+- Start this amazing drive from Inverness Castle, from which you will travel over 500 miles visiting beautiful Applecross, Gairloch and Durness to John o’Groats taking in some of Scotland’s most spectacular coastal scenery.

 - Alternatively, start your trip with a drive through Glencoe and visit the famous Eilean Donan Castle before joining the route on the west coast.